learntocloud/learn-to-cloud/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 This is a guide based on our experiences of going from help desk to Cloud and DevOps engineers.
+Once done, you should have the enough technical knowledge for roles like:

+- System administrator.
+- Cloud Support Engineer.
+- Cloud Administrator.

 You can learn more about our journeys into cloud here:
 - [Rishab's journey from help desk to DevOps engineer without a degree](https://youtu.be/LZuWZ0SBYm8)